Taylor Swift's "LWYMMD" Looks Served Up Classic Britney Spears Vibes

 Taylor Swift's “LWYMMD” Looks Served Up Classic Britney Spears Vibes

-After being accused of borrowing heavily from Beyoncé, Taylor Swift's looks in the “Look What You Made Me Do” video went in an astonishing direction that absolutely no one expected: Britney Spears.
+After being accused of borrowing heavily from Beyoncé, Taylor Swift's looks in the “LWYMMD” video went in an astonishing direction that absolutely no one expected: Britney Spears.
 Pure, unbridled, 2003-heyday Britney Spears.
 Altogether, the music video for “Look What You Made Me Do” is rife with pop culture references, such as the line 'em up dancing of Beyoncé's “Formation” and the bird cage performance prison of both Miley Cyrus and Lindsay Lohan.
 But nothing is so prominently woven into the narrative as B. Spears.

 Subscribe to Elite Daily's official newsletter, The Edge, for more stories you don't want to miss.